spectrocloud/librarium/content/docs/13-vertex/01-install-using-quick-start-mode.md

 # Install Using Quick-Start Mode

-Palette’s On-Prem Quick-Start Mode is a single-node installation of the Palette platform in vCenter vSphere.
-This installation is typically used for Proof of Concept (POC) environments to quickly understand the capabilities of the Palette platform.
+Palette’s On-Prem Quick-Start Mode is a single-node installation of the Palette platform in vCenter.
+This installation is typically used for Proof of Concept (POC) deployments to quickly understand the capabilities of the Palette platform.
 It is not recommended for Production deployments but serves as a precursory installation for Enterprise mode.

 For production environments, you will migrate the single-node cluster you deploy in Quick-Start mode to Enterprise mode.
-Enterprise mode deploys three nodes for High Availability (HA).
-For steps on migrating the single-node cluster, refer to the [Migrate Cluster to Enterprise Mode](/vertex-edition/migrate-cluster-to-enterprise-mode) guide.
+Enterprise mode deploys two additional nodes to create a three-node cluster for High Availability (HA).
+For steps on migrating the single-node cluster to Enterprise Mode, refer to the [Migrate Cluster to Enterprise Mode](/vertex-edition/migrate-cluster-to-enterprise-mode) guide.

 # Prerequisites

-- Downloaded platform installer Open Virtualization Application/Appliance (OVA) file using the link provided, and upload it into vCenter.
+- Downloaded platform installer Open Virtualization Appliance (OVA) file using the link provided, and upload it into vCenter.

-- Added port permissions to Inbound rules for Security groups for Palette connectivity and outbound connections.
+- Added port permissions to inbound rules for security groups to provide Palette connectivity and outbound connections.
 Refer to [Network Ports](/architecture/networking-ports/#self-hostednetworkcommunicationsandports) for a list of required ports that must enabled for inbound or outbound communication.

-- A new or existing SSH key pair to access the installer VM for any troubleshooting.
+- A new or existing SSH key pair to access the platform installer for any troubleshooting.

 # Install Palette